-If you have any questions about this report or concerning your water utility, please contact Bocilla Utilities at 941-769-0561.
+If you have any questions about this report or concerning your water utility, please contact Bocilla Utilities at 941-769-0561 or office@bocillautilities.com.
 We encourage our valued customers to be informed about their water utility.

 Bocilla Utilities routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2017.
-Data obtained before January 1, 2017, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2019.
+Data obtained before January 1, 2020 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.